Rush Common

 Rush Common is a linear protected open space and former common land in Brixton, London, England.
 It was enclosed in 1806 with the sections fronting public highways protected from development as proscribed land.
-Most of this land now forms private gardens, forecourts and portions on Brixton Hill are a public park managed by Lambeth Council.
-There have been several encroachments on the protected land, including small sections of St Matthew's Estate and part of St Matthew's Church.
-Lambeth Council holds enforcement powers to prevent building of permanent structures on the proscribed land.
+Most of this land now forms private gardens, forecourts and portions of Brixton Hill are a public park managed by Lambeth Council.

 History

-Rush Common was common land in the parish of Lambeth.
+Rush Common was a common land in the parish of Lambeth.
 The former common land was a triangle bounded by Brixton Hill, Effra Road and Josephine Avenue.
 It also continued in a salient down Brixton Hill reaching the parish of Streatham.